Jmatt6836/homelab-portfolio/wazuh/README.md

 - Authentication event monitoring
 - Security event documentation

+  ## Troubleshooting & Challenges
+- **OS compatibility warning** — Wazuh 4.7.5 installer flagged Ubuntu 24.04 as unsupported.
+Resolved by using the `-i` flag to bypass the compatibility check — installation completed successfully and all services ran correctly
+- **Agent version mismatch** — initial Ubuntu agent installation pulled version 4.14.4 which was higher than the manager version 4.7.5.
+Wazuh requires agent version to be equal to or lower than the manager.
+Resolved by explicitly installing `wazuh-agent=4.7.5-1`
+- **Ubuntu agent not appearing in dashboard** — agent was installed and running but not connecting to the manager.
+Root cause was the internal network adapter (enp0s8) being DOWN with no IP assigned.
+Fixed by configuring netplan to permanently assign 192.168.1.50 to enp0s8
+- **Windows Server couldn't download agent** — Windows Server has no direct internet access since it's on the internal network only.
+Resolved by downloading the MSI on the host machine and transferring it via VirtualBox shared folder
+- **Static IP on Ubuntu not surviving reboots** — IP addresses set with `ip addr add` are not persistent.
+Permanently fixed by editing `/etc/netplan/50-cloud-init.yaml` to include the static IP configuration for enp0s8

 ## What I Learned
 Deploying Wazuh brought everything in the lab together into a single monitoring platform.
 Seeing alerts from Windows Server and Ubuntu simultaneously — with MITRE ATT&CK technique mapping — made the concept of a SOC dashboard tangible in a way that studying for Security+ never did.
 Each alert tells a story about what happened on a system, when it happened, and how it maps to known attacker techniques.